datagovuk/guidance/organogram-transition.md

 title: "Organogram transition October 2016"
 ---

+IMPORTANT: Uploading of organogram data is currently disabled!
+The service is undergoing a short transition, as explained by the guidance below.

 This page is to explain the transition for central government bodies to the new organogram system, launching on 3rd October 2016.

 ## Context